 Botswana is in Southern Africa, north of South Africa.
 The climate is semi arid with warm winters and hot summers.
 The official languages are English and Setswana.
 Ikalanga is spoken around Francistown in the north-east, where most of Botswana's ethnic-Kalanga population lives.
 Most people in urban areas speak English.
 The main religions are Christianity and indigenous beliefs.
 The economy of Botswana is that of a rapidly developing market economy.
 Being closely tied with the economy of South Africa, the country's economy is one of the most successful in Africa and is dominated by the fast-growing service sector, world-renowned diamond industry, tourism, and manufacturing.
 In Botswana, clan structures and traditions are prevalent and expatriates should be sensitive to local customs.
 It is considered a mark of respect to support the right arm with the left when shaking hands.
 Expatriate business dress is typically conservative in the form of a lightweight suit or equivalent.
 The security risk for expatriates in Botswana is low.
 Risks include low levels of petty crime and corruption.
 The currency of Botswana is the Botswana Pula (BWP).
 While ATMs are available in major towns not all international cards are accepted.
 Major credit cards are accepted at most shops and restaurants in towns.
 Cashing travellers’ cheques is possible at some banks.
 Medical facilities are generally good in major towns, but limited in rural areas.
 For serious medical treatment, medical evacuation to South Africa may be necessary.
 Private hospitals will generally not treat patients unless you have full insurance cover or can pay immediately, and the cost of health care is high.
 Outpatients must pay cash for treatment.
-The population of Botswana is 2.2 Million (2017 est.), while the inflation rate (CPI) is 3.4% for Botswana as at August 2018.
+The population of Botswana is 2.3 Million (2018 est.), while the inflation rate (CPI) is 3.4% for Botswana as at August 2018.
 Xpatulator Hypothetical Tax for Botswana is based on the current personal income tax rate in Botswana is progressive up to 25%.

 Cost Of Living